richb-hanover/Cutie-network-Quality-Test/docs/To-Do.md

 - Devise test cases to make sure arriving RTCProbes are sorted properly and MOS scores are correct
 - Consider testing with WebRTC Leak Shield or uBlock’s “Prevent WebRTC IP leak”
+- What does Percent loss chart show?
+Instantaneous?
+(What would that mean?)
+10-second?
+(Would have 100 samples in 10 seconds...)

 ## Done

 All these items had been in the "to-do" section, but have been completed: